apache/druid/docs/misc/math-expr.md

 [Multi-value string dimensions](../querying/multi-value-dimensions.md) are supported and may be treated as either scalar or array typed values, as follows:
 * When treated as a scalar type, the expression is automatically transformed so that the scalar operation is applied across all values of the multi-valued type, mimicking Druid's native behavior.
-* Values that result in arrays are coerced back into the native Druid string type for grouping and aggregation.
-Grouping on multi-value string dimensions in Druid will group by the individual values, not the 'array', resulting in behavior similar to the UNNEST operator available in many SQL dialects.
-Alternatively, you can use the `array_to_string` function to perform the aggregation on a _stringified_ version of the complete array, preserving the complete row.
-Using `string_to_array` in an expression post-aggregator transforms the stringified dimension back into the true native array type.
+* Druid coerces values that result in arrays back into the native Druid string type for grouping and aggregation.
+Grouping on multi-value string dimensions in Druid groups by the individual values, not the 'array'.
+This behavior produces results similar to the `UNNEST` operator available in many SQL dialects.
+Alternatively, you can use the `array_to_string` function to perform the aggregation on a _stringified_ version of the complete array and therefore preserve the complete row.
+To transform the stringified dimension back into the true native array type, use `string_to_array` in an expression post-aggregator.

 The following built-in functions are available.